darcys22/ETHValidatorTgBot/README.md

 ```

 ## What to do if something not working?
-Find in bot.py telebot.logger.setLevel(logging.ERROR) and change ERROR to DEBUG, restart tontgbot service and execute
+Find in bot.py telebot.logger.setLevel(logging.ERROR) and change ERROR to DEBUG, restart ethvaltgbot service and execute
   ```sh
 $ journalctl -e -u ethvaltgbot > /opt/ethvaltgbot/servicelog.log
 ```